 You can call my office, or use the help/e-mail icon on the home page to contact me.
 If you have questions or fears about hypnosis, we offer a free consultation.

-Most comedy hypnosis shows start at $500.00 to 2500.00 For seminars for personal improvement like quit smoking or loose weight, the cost is usually between $45.00 – 75.00.
-For personal one on one sessions in my office, the cost is $100.00 and comes with a free CD for reinstatement, or the instruction of self hypnosis to help yourself with your issue when needed.
+Most comedy hypnosis shows start at $500.00 to 2500.00 For seminars for personal improvement like quit smoking or weight loss, the cost is usually between $45.00 – 75.00.
+For personal one on one sessions in my office, the cost is $150.00 and comes with a free CD for reinstatement, and the instruction of self hypnosis to help yourself with your issue when needed.
+I also offer local “onsite” sessions, for only $200.00.
+We do not try to lock you into several sessions, like most hypnotists, and counselors.
+Most issues can be handled in only one session.

 We can even do a smaller private home party, or small venue.
 There are several options to choose from.
 I do not believe in high pressure sales, so feel free to call me at anytime, or fill our our free quote form on the home page..
 We strive for excellence, and look forward to hearing from you anytime.